nixworks/public/news/2017/12/24/README.md

 ##### Sanctions against North Korea
 ### [North Korea's foreign ministry, in an official statement, says the latest United Nations sanctions are an act of war and are, in effect, a complete economic blockade. ](/news/2017/12/24/north-koreaas-foreign-ministry-in-an-official-statement-says-the-latest-united-nations-sanctions-are-an-act-of-war-and-are-in-effect-a.md)
-_Context: blockade, act of war, United Nations sanctions, Sanctions against North Korea, North Korea's foreign ministry_
+_Context: United Nations sanctions, Sanctions against North Korea, North Korea's foreign ministry, act of war, blockade_

 ##### Pardon of Alberto Fujimori
 ### [Peruvian President Pedro Pablo Kuczynski pardons Alberto Fujimori, who was serving a 25-year sentence for corruption and human rights violations. ](/news/2017/12/24/peruvian-president-pedro-pablo-kuczynski-pardons-alberto-fujimori-who-was-serving-a-25-year-sentence-for-corruption-and-human-rights-violat.md)